 Slow down, Sweet Tropin' Woman!
 You got me runnin', you got me searchin':

-- Big Rock Ending: "Mr. Blue Sky", after the Fake-Out Fade-Out
+- Big Rock Ending: "Mr. Blue Sky" has an electric guitar-heavy section after the Fake-Out Fade-Out

-- Concept Album: Although the album itself isn't one, Side Three is "Concerto for a Rainy Day", which involves how the mood gets affected by weather conditions, particularly the rain.
+- Concept Album: Although the album itself isn't a concept album, Side Three is "Concerto for a Rainy Day", which involves how the mood gets affected by weather conditions, particularly the rain.

 - Something Blues: "Birmingham Blues"

-- Train Song: "Across the Border", which involves trying to catch the train to the border.
+- Train Song: "Across the Border" involves trying to catch the train to the border.

 - Weather Report Opening: "Mr. Blue Sky" begins with a literal weather report, delivered with the crackle and reverb of a radio broadcaster predicting a clear day ahead.
 The track then launches into first verse of the song, with Jeff Lynne breathlessly describing a beautiful day with cloudless skies and abundant sunshine:Intro: "Morning!
 Today's forecast calls for blue skies."Verse 1: The sun is shining in the sky